Data Engineering System Design Mock Interview (2026)

 Four mistakes are most frequent.
 First, jumping to tools before understanding requirements ('Let's use Kafka' before knowing the data volume or latency needs).
 Second, ignoring the data model (designing the pipeline without defining what the data looks like).
 Third, not addressing failure modes (what happens when Kafka goes down?
 What happens when a Spark job fails halfway?).
 Fourth, over-engineering (proposing a real-time streaming architecture for a use case where daily batch would meet the SLA at 10% of the complexity and cost).

 8-10 full problems, practiced end to end (45-60 minutes each).
-That's roughly 10-12 hours of active practice, plus review time.
+That is roughly 10-12 hours of active practice, plus review time.
 Cover at least one problem from each category: real-time pipeline, batch warehouse, ML infrastructure, data quality, and migration/modernization.
-If you're targeting a specific company, add 2-3 company-specific problems.
-DataDriven has 40+ system design scenarios with AI discuss mode, so you won't run out of fresh problems.
+If you are targeting a specific company, add 2-3 company-specific problems.
+DataDriven has 40+ system design scenarios with AI discuss mode, so you will not run out of fresh problems.

 Practice the Conversation, Not Just the Diagram